This post has been updated.

-After the hearings, and as recently as this year, Hill and other women’s rights advocates expressed dismay that Biden did not call a panel of expert witnesses to inform the committee of 14 men about the pressure women felt to keep such incidents to themselves for so many years — their fear of reprisals, that men in power wouldn’t care, that women simply had no choice.
+After the hearings, as well as years later, Hill and other women’s rights advocates expressed dismay that Biden did not call a panel of expert witnesses to inform the committee of 14 men about the pressure women felt to keep such incidents to themselves for so many years — their fear of reprisals, that men in power wouldn’t care, that women simply had no choice.

 “I wish I had been able to do more for Anita Hill,” he said.
 “I owe her an apology.”

 It was the second time in a month that Biden said he was sorry.
-His mea culpas come amid a book tour in which he has been asked repeatedly whether he will run for president in three years.
-He likely knows the issue could haunt him.
+His mea culpas came amid a book tour in which he had been asked repeatedly whether he would run for president in three years.
+He probably knows the issue could haunt him.
 In 2015, the last time he considered running, this headline appeared in Politico: “Biden’s ‘Anita’ Problem.”